bnb/awesome-hyper/README.md

 * [hyperterm-blink](https://www.npmjs.com/package/hyperterm-blink) - Make your cursor blink.
 * [hyperborder](https://github.com/webmatze/hyperborder) - Add a gradient border with the same colors as in the Hyperterm logo
 * [hyperterm-transparent-bg](https://www.npmjs.com/package/hyperterm-transparent-bg) - add a transparent background to your Hyperterm through an interesting HTML hack.
+* [hypercwd](https://www.npmjs.com/package/hypercwd) - Open new tabs with the same directory as your current tab.
 * Know of another Hyperterm package?
 [Help add it!](https://github.com/bnb/awesome-hyperterm/issues/new)

 # Themes